oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 The `null` value is not equal to any value but itself.

+If at least one operand is non-numeric and the operands have different types, the `ne` operator returns true.

 ##### ##subsubsubsubsec Greater Than

 The `gt` operator returns true if the left operand is greater than the